Publications

 Ava Chen, Lauren Winterbottom, Sangwoo Park, Jingxi Xu, Dawn Nilsen, Joel Stein, and Matei Ciocarlie

-IEEE Robotics and Automation Letters (RAL), 2022; presented in IEEE RAS/EMBS 2022 Intl.
+IEEE Robotics and Automation Letters (RA-L), 2022; presented in IEEE RAS/EMBS 2022 Intl.
 Conference on Biomedical Robotics and Biomechatronics (BioRob)

 paper / arXiv / abstract (+) abstract (-)